 You can't think of The Hills without thinking of Lauren Conrad.
-After rising to fame on the inaugural season of Laguna Beach, she landed her own spinoff with The Hills, which followed her life as a young 20-something in a new city, making friends, going to Les Deux, and experiencing all the drama that came with it.
-Now, almost 10 years later, the show is coming back, but Conrad won't be on The Hills: New Beginnings.
-And apparently, the rest of her former castmates are kind of happy about it.
+After rising to fame on the inaugural season of Laguna Beach, she landed her own spinoff with The Hills, which followed her life as a young 20-something in a new city making friends, going to Les Deux, and experiencing all the drama that came with it.
+The Hills returned for New Beginnings nearly 10 years later with much of the original cast, but Lauren wasn’t among them, and she’ll likely never come back to the show.

-And that seems to be for the best.
-In an interview on Good Morning America, Heidi Pratt and Audrina Patridge said they were glad Lauren didn't opt to come back.
+Prior to The Hills: New Beginnings’ premiere in 2019, both Heidi and Audrina said they were glad Lauren didn't opt to come back.
 "I actually was kind of excited Lauren wasn't on it because I felt like it was more freeing and fair, like, for me," Heidi said.
 Audrina agreed, saying, "She was always the leader, the one that told you what to do, what not to do.
 So now you kinda get to make your own choices and be your own self."

 Will Lauren join The Hills: New Beginnings in the future?
-One can never say never, but for now, she's clearly interested in her own projects and in her family, and that's a totally respectable position to take.
-(If she does come back, though, let's send her to Paris, OK?
-Once wasn't enough.)
+Never say never, but for now, she's clearly focused on her own projects and spending time with her family.